 Location.
 34° 4.674′ N, 111° 42.489′ W. Marker is near Carefree, Arizona, in Maricopa County.
 Marker can be reached from Bloody Basin Off-Road Trail, on the left when traveling east.
-Touch for map.
 Sheep Bridge is located approximately 48 miles northeast of Carefree on the Bloody Basin Off-Road Trail.
 You need a 4x4 vehicle with good clearance to reach it.
 Do not attempt this trail in inclement weather.
+Touch for map.
 Marker is in this post office area: Carefree AZ 85377, United States of America.
+Touch for directions.

 More about this marker.
 Markers are located on either end of the bridge.

 Also see . . .

 1. Verde River Sheep Bridge.
 Photos taken in 2007 of the the new bridge, remnants of the old bridge, markers and the surrounding area.
 (Submitted on April 4, 2012.)

 2. Historic Photos of the Old Bridge.
 (Submitted on April 4, 2012.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on March 29, 2012, by Jennifer W. of Las Cruces, New Mexico.
 This page has been viewed 1,798 times since then and 37 times this year.
 It was the Marker of the Week April 8, 2012.
 Photos: 1, 2, 3, 4, 5. submitted on March 29, 2012, by Jennifer W. of Las Cruces, New Mexico. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of the ranch headquarters foundations. • Can you help?